Algebraic Characterization of Isometries of the Complex and Quaternionic Hyperbolic Planes: Abstract

 \section{Abstract}

-Let $\h^2_{\F}$ denote the two dimensional hyperbolic space over $\F$, where $\F$ denote either of $\C$ or the quaternions $\H$.
-It is of potential interest to have an algebraic characterization of the dynamical types of the isometries.
-For $\F=\C$, such a characterization is known due to the work of Giraud-Goldman.
+Let $\h^2_{\F}$ denote two dimensional hyperbolic space over $\F$, where $\F$ is either the complex numbers $\C$ or the quaternions $\H$.
+It is of interest to characterize algebraically the dynamical types of the isometries of $\h^2_{\F}$.
+For $\F=\C$, such a characterization is known from the work of Giraud-Goldman.
 In this paper, we offer an algebraic characterization of the isometries of $\h^2_{\H}$.
-Our result also restricts to the case $\F=\C$ and provides another characterization of the isometries which is different from the one due to Giraud-Goldman.
+Our result restricts to the case $\F=\C$ and provides another characterization of the isometries of $\h^2_{\C}$ which is different from the characterization due to Giraud-Goldman.

 Two elements in a group $G$ are said to be in the same \emph{$z$-class} if their centralizers are conjugate in $G$.
-The $z$-classes give a finite partition of the isometry group.
-In this paper we describe the centralizers of the isometries of $\h^2_{\F}$ and those determine the $z$-classes.
-In fact, we explicitly compute the number of the $z$-classes.
+The $z$-classes provide a finite partition of the isometry group.
+In this paper we describe the centralizers of the isometries of $\h^2_{\F}$, and determine the $z$-classes.